This week’s post comes with the following disclaimer:

 Were they already calling out at will and not doing the things you were asking them to do?
 And now you expect them to change?

 There is a difference between those that really are getting sick, and those who are on the panic train.
-The CSP complaint example above tells me that there are few Leadership 5things wrong with this CSP’s leadership.
+The CSP complaint example above tells me that there are few things wrong with this CSP’s leadership.
 I know, the knee-jerk reaction is to think that there is nothing wrong with how my particular operation is being led, and it's FXG that gets the blame for all the troubles, and that you, (Mr. Jeff), don’t know what you are talking about.

 Well, having been there and done that, I will be the first to admit that it’s a hell of a lot easier to sit here and tell you what to do, than to actually do it.
 However, I, and several other members of the eTruck staff actually have gone through various different crisis situations with FXG.
 Hurricanes, organization attempts, various crime-related activity and yes, a UPS strike are all part of our experiences.